-If a string of pearls plant is happy where it’s at and you’re giving it the proper amount of water, it will grow like a weed.
-The stems and leaves can get up to 3 feet long, and you can loop the stems back in to the plant to encourage fuller growth.
+If a string of pearls plant is happy where it’s at and you’re giving it the proper amount of light and water, it will grow like a weed.
+The stems and leaves can 3 feet long or more, and you can loop the stems back in to the plant to encourage fuller growth.

 Pruning or trimming your string of pearls plant is a great way to keep it looking healthy and happy.
 Although frequent pruning isn’t necessary, most plants enjoy a little extra TLC in the form of a haircut every now and then.
 And since string of pearls is a succulent, it’s extremely easy to propagate and grow new plants from cuttings!

 There are two great ways to propagate string of pearls plants: by rooting cuttings in water and by rooting cuttings in soil.
-But unlike many other succulents, you don’t propagate string of pearls using leaves; you propagate it using a stem cutting.
+But unlike many other succulents, I recommend using a stem cutting method for this plant—not a leaf cutting.

 Propagating string of pearls in water is very easy.
 It’s a very similar process to propagating pothos cuttings in water.
 You simply take stem cutting from your existing plant, I’d say about 3–5 inches long.
 Then you gently strip the leaves off of the bottom third of the stem.
 This is the area that will go in water.